jamshaidsohail5/cube-lang/readme.md

 ### Map

 `map` is a higher-order function that transforms data using a mapping function.
-In the example below, we first define a function that accepts a single value, and then apply this function to map each number in a list to its square.
+In the example below, we first define a function that accepts a single value, and then apply this function to map each number to its square.

 ```lua
 function square(v as int) = v * v